centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/map-web-known-issues.md

 This topic lists known issues the MAP team is currently working on:

+- You are not able to use Anomaly Detection services in maps yet.
 - Status box is displayed for Host and Service groups even though they do not have their own status.
 - Redirection to the supervision pages in the contextual menu (by the right-click) of the viewer does not work.
 - In the MAP editor, you are not able to set properties on graphs.